soluling/I18N/Samples/Angular/README.md

 | Fallback | An application that uses [fallback](https://www.soluling.com/Help/Fallback.htm). |                                                              |
 | Sport    | Localized application that consumes a multilingual Sport API. | Learn more about the application from [here](https://www.soluling.com/Help/WebSample/Index.htm). |

+All samples have been updated to Angular 13.